Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

   <img width="372" height="237" alt="image" src="https://github.com/user-attachments/assets/081d616c-e17f-4741-8a96-0d5eae2b2b9a" />

 * We know that Vgsp= Vin-Vdd, So we get the above values.So we get Vin = Vgsp+Vdd, we are trying to convert all the voltages as function of Vin and Vout.
-* We will try to plot the graph of PMOS in terms of Idsn, the plot will be as shown below.
-We can see that the corresponding Vin value of Vgsp is being plotted as shown in the above table.
+* Try to plot the graph of PMOS in terms of Ids_n, the plot will be as shown below.
+We can see that the corresponding Vin value of Vgs_p is being plotted as shown in the above table.

   <img width="871" height="443" alt="image" src="https://github.com/user-attachments/assets/cd415d3f-042b-460e-8314-4bb28d50d663" />

 ### L5 Step2 & Step3- Convert PMOS and NMOS drain-source-voltage to Vout
-Now we be converting the Vdsp and function of output voltage Vin.
-We know **Vdsp = Vout-Vdd**.</br>
+Convert the Vds_p and function of output voltage Vin.
+We know **Vds_p = Vout-Vdd**.</br>
-Let us convert Vdsp into Vout.
-So to get Vout there is a shift of Vdd towards left hand side.</br>
+Let us convert Vds_p to Vout.
+So to get Vout there is a shift of Vdd towards LHS.</br>

 <img width="1333" height="391" alt="image" src="https://github.com/user-attachments/assets/c9709e57-c876-4521-9ff6-88fb68f9927c" />

-We can see that whenever Vout=2V that means Vdsp=0V and Vdd=2V (given), then The current is zero and capacitor at the output is discharged.
+We observe that whenever Vout=2V that means Vds_p=0V and Vdd=2V (given), then the current is zero and capacitor at the output is discharged.
 This is true only when PMOS is in combination with NMOS and forms a CMOS inverter.</br>
-Let us take another example, when Vout=0V, that means -Vdsp=2V and Vdd=2V, so at every gate voltage of Vin we will see a finite current whenever Vout=0V.
+Let us take another instance, when Vout=0V, that means -Vds_p=2V and Vdd=2V, so at every gate voltage of Vin we will see a finite current whenever Vout=0V.
 As Vout=0V, the capacitor is completely discharged and we need to charge that, so that is the charging current required.
 So, here we get the load curve for PMOS</br>

 <img width="513" height="392" alt="image" src="https://github.com/user-attachments/assets/3a31512c-bd15-4f84-8a43-cb125285ad24" />

-Now we will try to get the "load curve" for NMOS transistor from this equations.</br>
+Now try to get the "load curve" for NMOS transistor from this equations.</br>
 <img width="223" height="75" alt="image" src="https://github.com/user-attachments/assets/ede06e12-72e7-4da9-8341-820177ed7b4e" />

-It is actually simple as Vgsn = Vin and Vdsn = Vout, directly we can get the graphs.</br>
+It is actually simple as Vgs_n = Vin and Vds_n = Vout, directly we can get the graphs.</br>

 <img width="410" height="287" alt="image" src="https://github.com/user-attachments/assets/e434b1a5-c734-43c2-9565-19714e01f38e" />
 <img width="892" height="380" alt="image" src="https://github.com/user-attachments/assets/143a185e-09e5-4c51-8964-eae5b983c47c" />

 ### L6 Step4- Merge PMOS-NMOS load curves and plot VTC
-We will now merge the above two curves and obtain the voltage transfer characteristics(VTC) for CMOS inverter.
+Merge the above two curves and obtain the voltage transfer characteristics(VTC) for CMOS inverter.

 <img width="1340" height="412" alt="image" src="https://github.com/user-attachments/assets/e06060aa-bb37-4abc-a225-7cce4569c224" />
-For this we will superimpose both the Load Curves to get the VTC.
+For this superimpose both the Load Curves to get the VTC.
 We are doing this to find out the common point between Vin and Vout of both NMOS and PMOS.</br>

 <img width="573" height="361" alt="image" src="https://github.com/user-attachments/assets/60499256-909d-4fad-ba5b-5a5e58d4939d" />

-So the  range of Vin and Vout is 0V-2V.</br>
+So the range of Vin and Vout is 0V to 2V.</br>

 * When Vin = 0V, Vout = 2V; NMOS is Cut Off and PMOS is in Linear region
 * When Vin = 0.5V, 1.5V<Vout<2V; NMOS is in Saturation region and PMOS is in Linear region.